 Bypass operations are little more complex surgeries but have a significant advantage for patients who have diabetes.
 While ileal interposition is for those patients who have diabetes and are not morbidly obese.
 It means it is a purely metabolic surgery, done to improve your diabetes.

-Endoscopic procedures are not the ideal options for patients with a BMI of more than 35.
+Endoscopic procedures are not the ideal option for patients with a BMI of more than 32.5.
 Gastric balloon placement has not shown good long term results.
 Endoscopic Gastroplasty is still a new procedure and looking at the poor results of laparoscopic gastric plication (which is already abandoned), I am not too optimistic about the long-term outcomes of this procedure.
 Still, this can be considered in selected patients with BMI in the range of 30-32.5 and no metabolic problems.

 The best and safest surgery for you may be different from the one for another obese person.
 Hence, a thorough discussion with a surgeon and understanding the outcomes of each procedure is advised before taking the decision.
 A Bariatric surgeon will help you figure out the risk vs benefit ratio for different surgeries in your particular case.
 And then you both can make a joint decision about the type of surgery to be performed.